-When a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)) is now bound to the Address 2 field in the Association Request frame or the first PASN frame most recently transmitted by the non-AP STA.Just a note to the author, this is the third place to shown
+For non-MLO, when a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the shared identity state of the non-AP STA with the AP or the ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)) is now bound to the Address 2 field in the Association Request frame or the first PASN frame most recently transmitted by the non-AP STA.

+For MLO, when a non-AP MLD receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the “shared identity state” of the non-AP MLD with the AP MLD or the ESS (as per the concepts of 12.2.12 (Identifying a non-AP MLD with changing MAC address)) is now bound to the MLD MAC Address in the Basic Multi-Link element in the Association Request frame most recently transmitted by an affiliated non-AP STA of the non-AP MLD.

+Just a note to the author, this is the third place to shown

-If an AP sets Device ID (sub)element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID (sub)element or Device ID KDE a new device ID, thus establishing a new shared identity.
-An AP may set a Device ID Status field to 1 indicating “Not Recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state.If an AP provides a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state.
+If an AP or an AP MLD has a Device ID (sub)element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP or the AP MLD may also provide in that same Device ID (sub)element or Device ID KDE a new device ID, thus establishing a new shared identity.
+An AP or an AP MLD may set a Device ID Status field to 1 indicating “Not Recognized” if the AP or the AP MLD cannot unequivocally identify the non-AP STA or the non-AP MLD shared identity state.

+For non-MLO, if an AP has a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state.
 An AP shall set a Device ID Status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.

+For MLO, if an AP MLD has a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP MLD may also provide in that same Device ID element or Device ID KDE a new device ID, thus establishing a new shared identity state.
+An AP MLD shall set a Device ID Status field to 1 indicating Not Recognized if the AP MLD cannot unequivocally identify the non-AP MLD shared identity state.

 Just a note to the author, this is the forth place to shown

-When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID (sub)element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)).
+When a non-AP STA or a non-AP MLD receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID (sub)element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or the AP MLD or the ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)).